ankane/shorts/PgBouncer-RDS.md

 Web app -> PgBouncer on port 6432 -> Stunnel on port 5432 -> RDS instance
 ```

+Start by launching a new instance of Ubuntu Server 14.04 LTS.
 Once the server is ready, ssh in and run:

 ```sh
 sudo apt-get install stunnel4